 Renou: XV 29 “à l’envi les uns des autres”

-The second attestation is, in the first two pādas, fairly clear: we are in the context, already familiar to us through other occurrences, of the rite of clarification of soma and in particular, as is indicated by the terms often used for soma, in the figural field of the horse race.
-The last part of the stanza, however, is not so clear: the meaning of pāda c, sī́danto vanúṣo yathā, has been interpreted in various ways, but always through an interpolation: Renou (VIII, 39) takes there to be a principal “s’ asseyant au séjour du Rta” ; Geldner (III, 50) substitutes sīdantaḥ with sādinaḥ: “wetteifernden Reiter”; but a third interpretation also seems possible: the vanúṣaḥ “those who wish to appropriate” are, in the most frequent sense of vanús-, the eneimies, the antagonists (rather than the devout), while the seated posture (sī́dantaḥ - present participle-) of the vanúṣaḥ seems to take on a very clear significance when seen in contrast to the movement of the soma (akramīt –aorist-), which in fact “leapt” on the prize of victory; all this seems to suggest that the soma, rapid as it is, having gained victory, its enemies find themselves, in every sense, seated.
+The second attestation is, in the first two pādas, and is fairly clear.
+We are in the familiar context of the soma clarification rite and in particular, as is indicated in the terms often used for soma, in the figurative field of the horse race.
+The last part of the stanza, however, is not so clear: the meaning of pāda c, sī́danto vanúṣo yathā, has been interpreted in various ways, but always through an interpolation: Renou (VIII, 39) takes there to be a principal “s’ asseyant au séjour du Rta” ; Geldner (III, 50) substitutes sīdantaḥ with sādinaḥ: “wetteifernden Reiter”.
+A third interpretation also seems possible: the vanúṣaḥ “those who wish to appropriate” are, in the most frequent sense of vanús-, the eneimies, the antagonists (rather than the devout), while the seated posture (sī́dantaḥ - present participle-) of the vanúṣaḥ seems to take on a very clear significance when seen in contrast to the movement of the soma (akramīt –aorist-), which in fact “leapt” on the prize of victory.
+All this seems to suggest that the soma, rapid as it is, having gained victory, its enemies find themselves, in every sense, seated.

 9.64.29 hinvānó hetŕ̥bhir yatá